New Researcher Posters

 The Society welcomes single-authored posters from graduate students at an early stage of pursuing their PhD, i.e. having completed at least one year of full-time PhD study by the time of the conference.
 Graduate students who have previously presented a poster will be eligible to apply to present a paper in the New Researcher session in a subsequent year, but may present in the poster session only once during their graduate career.

-The poster session will be held on Saturday after lunch and during the Saturday afternoon tea/coffee break.
 It offers students an excellent opportunity to showcase and gain feedback on early-stage work in a supportive environment.
 Those wishing to be considered for inclusion in the programme must submit an application, via the online system (www.ehs.org.uk), by 23 November 2020.
 This should provide:

 - A firm title.